 With the view of more nearly equalizing the duties of the Civil Engineer, the Governor in Council has resolved that the second division comprize the district of North Arcot, Salem and Chingleput and be placed under the charge of Captain D. (Rev. Cons 7th February, 1834)

 He embarked on the Ship "Elphinstone" 29th (.?.) for sea on S.C.
 (Gazette February 1835)

 Binny & Co. authorized to draw pay & allowances including Civil Salary to which Captain D. may be entitle to during his absence. (...
 16th January, 1835 No. 105)

 In 1831 William became a member of the Institute of Engineering.

 He was in London on leave, living at 21, Prince's Street Hanover Square.

-It looks like William sat for a portrait while he was in England in 1832.
+In 1832 William sat for a portrait while he was in England.
 (See 'Francois Theodore Rochard' below.)

 William's Will [link]

 "I William Tillotson Drewry of the Madras Engineers do in this my last Will and